facebookresearch/esm/scripts/design_lm/README.md

 AlphaFold pLDDT - (AlphaFold-predicted) Avg pLDDT for the predicted structure

 # Experimental Evaluation
-# Results from xperimental testing.
+# Results from experimental testing.
 Final classifications are in the booleans: {Soluble, Success, Succes+Monodisperse}.
 Total Yield - Actual total soluble yield (in mg) from the 4x1mL prep.
 (Actual yield is closer to ~2x, we can only inject 1/2 of the total product onto the column.) yield_per_Leq - Total Yield, adjusted to 1 L of culture equivalent *Elution Volume (mL) - Array of x-values for plotting of the SEC trace.